Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Explainability using Case Studies

-\paragraph{Explanation of DT-FSC Policies for heart diseases.} We provide only a partial overview of the policy here.
-Initially, as described in \cref{fig:dts-action-selection-heart}, the policy suggests \texttt{EKGTest}, and depending on the results, advises whether to proceed with additional tests or medication.
+We provide only a partial overview of the policy here.
+Initially, as described in \cref{fig:heart-policy-0} in Appendix~\ref{app:case_studies}, the policy suggests \texttt{EKGTest}, and depending on the results, advises either additional tests or medication.
 It suggests going for an invasive procedure only when the stress test is positive.
-In the later iterations (for details, please refer to the Appendix), it suggests randomized policies in the cutoff points.
+In the later iterations (refer to~\cref{app:case_studies}), it suggests randomized policies in the cutoff points.
 While these policies can be challenging to interpret, they offer some insight into possible actions a doctor might take.
 For instance, if the policy assigns a higher probability to choosing \texttt{pcta} over \texttt{medicine}, then PCTA would be preferred in that scenario.
 Therefore, for complex models like this, a hybrid approach combining DT-FSC with human expertise can offer the needed explainability and an effective policy.